antontkv/simpleNOC/README.md

 # Simple NOC

-This projects aims to be Simple Network Operation Center for networks with large amount of network devices.
-Inspired by NOC Project, which, I think, is a great tool, but in my opinion is very bloated.
+This projects aims to be Simple Network Operations Center for networks with large amount of network devices.
+Inspired by [NOC Project](https://code.getnoc.com/noc/noc).

 ## Roadmap